adamreiser/foxglove/README.md

 These settings have changed substantially during Firefox's development, so some may be unsupported or meaningless in current versions.

-Preference changes made to a foxglove-managed profile will reset to the value in prefs.js on the next run.
+Preference changes made to a foxglove-managed profile will reset to foxglove's default values on the next run.
 To retain changes, you can either use the generated profile as a normal Firefox profile without foxglove, or modify your installation of foxglove's prefs.js file with your desired preferences.